John J. Burns (Alaska politician)

 John J. Burns (born 1959) is an American politician who served as the Attorney General of Alaska from 2010 to 2012.

 Alaska Attorney General

-He was appointed by Sean Parnell in December 2010 and resigned in January 2012.
+He was appointed by Sean Parnell in December 2010 and resigned on 2 January 2012.

 He was preceded by Daniel S. Sullivan, who went on to become a U.S. Senator.
 Burns was succeeded in office by Michael Geraghty.